VISIT OUR ART STORE ▶

 How to Paint Smooth Flat Washes in Watercolor

-If you've been painting skies or sunset scenes and can't seem to get that clean, even wash, you're not alone.
+Creating a smooth, beautiful flat wash might look simple, but it often trips up beginners.
+If you’ve been painting skies or sunset scenes and can’t seem to achieve that clean, even wash, you’re definitely not alone.

 Why Flat Washes Matter in Watercolor Painting